raohmaru/romtools/rom-name-finder/PLAN.md

 - Validate all inputs with Zod
 - Use semantic HTML and ARIA attributes
 - Implement proper loading and error states
+- There is no backend, everything is handled by the frontend